 One wise woman

-Recently, I received an unexpected email from one of my Mum’s longest and wisest friends.
-While it was a lovely surprise to hear from her, it made me cry all the same.
+Just over a year ago, I received an unexpected email from one of my Mum’s longest and wisest friends.
+While it was a lovely surprise to hear from her, her email made me cry all the same.
 Like me, she misses my Mum, but she still has a regular cup of tea with her to talk things through.
-I don’t know why I didn’t think of trying it myself.
+I don’t know why I didn’t think of trying it myself!